heremaps/gluecodium/docs/weak_ptr.md

 This is allowed for custom types [https://en.cppreference.com/w/cpp/language/extending_std].

 Each Base API interface which has IsInterface=true needs to have specialized `std::weak_ptr` implementation.
-If a type is marked with `IsInterface` in Genium there is a C++ abstract class and a Swift Protocol generated.
+If a type is marked with `IsInterface` in Gluecodium there is a C++ abstract class and a Swift Protocol generated.
-The user of Genium can implement either of those and both should work in a similar way on C++ and Swift side.
+The user of Gluecodium can implement either of those and both should work in a similar way on C++ and Swift side.
 This means a potential specialisation for `std::weak_ptr` must work with native C++ implementations and with C++ proxies of Swift implementations.
 To make this work the custom `std::weak_ptr` should have two exclusive members:
 ```C++